 Commodity groups, agricultural organizations, colleges and universities, municipalities, state agencies and agricultural nonprofits are all eligible for this grant program, provided their proposals meet all the program specifications.
 ADAI and a review committee of industry representatives will make application evaluation reviews and award recommendations to USDA.
 USDA has final approval for projects submitted.

-The specialty crops block grant is a competitive grant process.
+The specialty crop block grant is a competitive grant process.
 The minimum amount awarded is $5,000.00.
 The maximum award to commodity groups, agriculture organizations, municipalities and agriculture nonprofits applicants is $25,000; the maximum amount for colleges and universities is $40,000.00

-A conference call will be held on March 20, 2018, regarding the writing, processing and submittal of the specialty crop grant.
-Please contact Johnny Blackmon at 334-240-7257 or by email at email@example.com, to RSVP and obtain the conference connection code.
+A conference call will be held on Thursday, March 19, 2020, regarding the writing, processing and submittal of the specialty crop block grant.
+Please contact Johnny Blackmon at 334/240-7257 or by email at firstname.lastname@example.org, to RSVP and obtain the conference connection code.
 All prospective applicants are strongly encouraged to participate in the conference call.

-Projects cannot begin until official agreements are signed, which is expected October 2018.
+Projects cannot begin until official agreements are signed, which is expected in October 2020.